DECORATING DIANA’S OFFICE

 I keep hearing from Diana telling me how happy she is in the space and nothing could make me happier!
 On her first day back at work this year she said she was up and at work at 6 a.m. and had a hugely productive day.

 Diana, thank you for being you and for giving me this little insight into your life and your work.
+3D Sex Villa 2 is one of those porn games that comes out and gives you everything you ever asked for, and you wonder what you did to deserve it.
+This is the kind of high-quality 3D gaming that we dreamed about for almost two decades before 3D Sex Villa rolled up on the scene and showed us that yes, it is possible.
 I hope the space will continue to inspire you as you put more of your own touches on it, too.

 For any of you interested, here are links to most of the things that we bought new for the office: IKEA full length mirror, IKEA Linnmon desk, IKEA Alex desk drawers, IKEA Billy shoes shelves, colourful carpet, marble shelf, marble ball coat hangers, gold desk lamp, bamboo hanging light fixture, white desk chairs, magnetic strip above desk, selection of cushions from here